 If your budget doesn't run to this kind of sumptuous lodging you can go with airbnb and get some cosy accommodation nearby for about $120 a night.
 For the same price as one night in the Royal Penthouse Suite you can have a room in an apartment for 675 nights.

 Hugh Hefner Sky Villa, Las Vegas

 There aren’t a lot of diplomats looking for a night’s rest in Las Vegas.
 Here, the clientele with deep pockets is more likely to be sports superstars, entertainers, and bankers.
-For them, there’s the Hugh Hefner Sky Villa at $40,000 a night, unless you’re Hugh Hefner―he staid free.
+For them, there’s the Hugh Hefner Sky Villa at $40,000 a night, unless you were Hugh Hefner―he stayed free.